SageJames/Agilechan/README.md

 ## FAQs

 - How will this help me?
 	- Agilechan will keep you on track with your daily activities for whatever agile framework you use.
-For example if you are in your daily sprint and need some guidance, you can call Agilechan and it will provide you with the 3 task you need to complete:
+For example, if you are in your daily sprint and need some guidance, you can call Agilechan and it will provide you with the three tasks you need to complete:
 		+ It will show you what you did the last time you used Agilechan.
 		+ Make you write down what you are going to do today.
 		+ And ask you to write down the obstacles in your way.